How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 Pastries + Breads

-Croissants and pain au chocolats are among the most popular French breakfast foods, but simple breads served with butter and jam are also very common.
+Croissants and pain au chocolats are among the most popular French breakfast foods among foreigners, but simple breads served with butter and jam are also very common–arguably more so among the French.

 READ NEXT

-A tartine, or slices of bread traditionally served with butter and jam (though you’ll sometimes find more elaborate toppings in less-traditional restaurants), is an extremely common French breakfast food.
+A tartine, or slices of baguette traditionally served with butter and jam (though you’ll sometimes find more elaborate toppings in less-traditional restaurants), is an extremely common French breakfast food.

-Frequently, at cafes, you’ll see an offering of a coffee (usually espresso) and a tartine or croissant listed as a sort of breakfast “combo”.
+Frequently, at cafes, you’ll see an offering of coffee (usually espresso) and a tartine or croissant listed as a sort of breakfast combo.

 This often costs around 3-4 Euro, depending on which city and neighborhood you’re visiting at the time.